 With all of that in mind, how do you choose the right incident report software?
 We’ve rolled up our sleeves and have done the work for you!
 Below you’ll find 12 incident report software options that can be the perfect fit for your company.

 Connecteam’s easy to use, all-in-one mobile app makes reporting and handling an incident quick and easy.
 Create a report before an accident happens (like a wet floor), fill out an incident report form after an accident, open a library to see the checklist of what you should do after an incident, and send the new protocol to everyone in minutes, instead of days or weeks after an incident.
 Additionally, all work numbers are stored on the employee directory within Connecteam so you can quickly reach the designated emergency contact.

-If you have a majority of office employees who are in front of computer, Typeform is a great fit.
-It’s similar to Google Forms and isn’t company specific.
-Choose from preexisting template of forms so that your employees can fill out an incident report form.
+If you have a majority of office employees who are in front of the computer, Typeform is a great fit.
+It’s similar to Google Forms and isn’t company-specific.
+Choose from a preexisting template of forms so that your employees can fill out an incident report form.